 Typical Wait Time for Approval or Denial

 Most applicants hear back within 24–72 hours after screening wraps up.
 However, delays can happen if the landlord is reviewing multiple candidates or needs time to finalize terms.
 Proactively asking landlords or property managers about expected response times can provide further clarity.
+More on potential warning signs can be found in red flags in background checks.

 How Long Should Landlords Wait Before Moving to the Next Applicant?